Italy Travel Insurance: Plans & Prices

 • Italy is tourist-friendly, but medical emergencies, theft, and travel disruptions can lead to significant expenses

-• Travelers can purchase travel medical coverage for Italy for as little as $2.50/day
+• Travelers can purchase Italy travel health insurance plans for as little as $2.50/day

 • Try our online travel insurance comparison tool to get quotes from multiple providers at once.
 For personal assistance, call our award-winning agents at 1-800-240-0369

-Italy does not require travel insurance for entry.
-However, since the country does not accept U.S. health insurance, such as Medicare, travelers without the right trip protection must pay for medical expenses out-of-pocket.
+Italy does not require trip insurance for entry.
+However, since the country does not accept U.S. health insurance, such as Medicare, travelers without the right trip protection must pay for medical expenses out of pocket.

 High Travel Costs